 2-Factor-Authentication

-This plugin allows you to add an extra layer of security to your account login by requiring a one-time code—generated on your smartphone or tablet—in addition to your password.
-Only re-logging in after a session has expired in a browser window where the CCM19-backend is still open is exempt from entering the code.
+With this plugin, you can further secure your account login by requiring a one-time code—generated on your smartphone or tablet—in addition to your password.
+The only exception to entering the code is when you log in again after your session has expired in a browser window where the CCM19-backend is still open.

 The plugin must be activated by the administrator in the plugin-management section of the On---Premise-editions and enabled for users.

-Log in to CCM19 and open "Account Settings" via the user menu in the top right corner.
+Log in to CCM19 and open “Account Settings” via the user menu in the upper right corner.

-At the bottom, click on “2--Factor-Enable authentication with a smartphone-app.”
+At the bottom of that page, click “2--Factor-Enable authentication with a smartphone-app.”
 If this button is missing, the plugin is not active or has not yet been enabled for you.

-After clicking the button, a configuration screen will open displaying a randomly generated key and a QR-code.
+After you click the button, a configuration panel will open displaying a randomly generated key and a QR-code.

 Install an authentication-app on your smartphone, if you don’t already have one.
 The introductory text of the form includes links to a selection of supported apps.

-The following demonstrates the process using the “Aegis Authenticator” app (available in the Google Play Store and the F-Droid Store).
+The following steps demonstrate the process using the “Aegis Authenticator” app (available in the Google Play Store and the F-Droid Store).
 The process is largely similar in other apps.

 Open the authentication-app on your smartphone and scan the QR-code.
 If you have the CCM19-backend open directly on your smartphone, double-tap the QR-code instead.

-The app should automatically import the necessary parameters by scanning the code.
-If that doesn’t work, you can also manually transfer the data from the left pane next to the QR-code.
+Scanning the code should cause the app to automatically import the necessary parameters.
+If that doesn’t work, you can also manually enter the data from the left-hand pane next to the QR-code.

 Finally, tap “Save.”
 You should now see a 6---digit code that changes every 30 seconds.

-Enter the generated code in the "Sign-in code" field and then click "Activate."
+Enter the generated code in the “Login Code” field, then click “Activate.”
 You have approximately 30 seconds to click the button after the code in the app has changed.

-If the code was entered correctly, a message will appear: “2---factor-authentication successfully activated.”
+If the code was entered correctly, a message will appear: “2---factor-authentication successfully enabled.”

-After that, you will need a current login code from your app for every time you log in to CCM19.
+After that, you’ll need a current login code from your app every time you log in to CCM19.

-At the bottom, click on “Disable 2---factor-authentication with a smartphone-app.”
+At the bottom of that page, click “Disable 2---Factor-Authentication with a smartphone-app.”

 Enter a current sign-in code from your app and then click “Deactivate.”

-If everything worked, a message will appear stating “2---factor-authentication successfully deactivated.”
+If everything went well, a message will appear stating, “2---factor-authentication successfully deactivated.”
 You no longer need a sign-in code to log in to CCM19.

 What can I do if I no longer have access to the app?

-If you can no longer generate login codes, use the “Forgot your password?”-function in the CCM19 login window.
+If you can no longer generate login codes, use the “Forgot your password?”-feature in the CCM19 login window.

 You will then receive an e-.
 Follow the instructions in the email to set a new password.
-Upon receiving the new password, two---factor-authentication will also be reset.
+Once you receive the new password, two---factor-authentication will also be reset.